heyneff/design-organization-playbook/readme.md

 ## Design/PM/Eng ratios
 ## Research
 ## Growth
-### 1:1s
-1:1s are the most important thing I invest in for current team members.
-My brief perspective on 1:1s:
-#### 1:1s are for professional growth, not project checkin time
-Unless you really need to use the time to get feedback, let's keep project check-in, feedback, or critique in other meetings.
-I like to protect 1:1s for growth and workign through current challenges that aren't project work.
-#### I don't move 1:1s
-Unless a designer needs to move out 1:1, I do everything I can to protect that time.
-I see it as the designer's time, not mine.
-#### You lead the agenda: I expect designers to come prepared for their 1:1s just like any other meeting
-While we likely have follow-ups from our last 1:1, I expect you to bring new topics for us to discuss.
-* What is blocking you?
-* How can you take the next step toward one of your goals?
-### Team growth: Recruiting is a team sport
-Outside supporting the team, grwoing the team is frequently my top priority.
-As in many leadership roles: I am only as good as my team.
-WE should approach growing the team together: Who do you know who might be a good fit?
-What motivates them?
-How
-## Communication
-As a team we must be transparent and proactive in our communication, within our team, our group, and the company.
-I would take this one step further and say that we should consider the audience outside our walls and communicate what makes working on our team, in our group, and in our comapny great, and unique.
 ### Meetings
 Meetings should have a calendar invite and an agenda.
 #### Calendar invite